 And before you panic thinking you’ll be roughing it, not all camps are rustic.
 There are those which are considered a little more basic, and there are some camps which have more amenities for a more comfortable stay.
 Guests can also opt for real luxury which they will find in some of the safari lodges.

-Not all camps are rustic.
-You will have options ranging from safari tents to air-conditioned accommodation (something you should consider if you are visiting during any of the summer months).
-Each camp is vastly different in that the terrain in which the camp is built differs from one camp to the next.
-Some camps have plenty of things to do while others are just perfect for anyone wanting peace and quiet above all else.
+What makes Kruger accommodation so special is that each camp is vastly different.
+The terrain in which the camp is built differs from one camp to the next and some camps have plenty of things to do while others are just perfect for anyone wanting peace and quiet above all else.

 We’re bringing in Skukuza first because it is the main rest camp.
 Along with being the camp where most Kruger Park safaris stop off for a break during lunch and to do a little shopping, Skukuza is also home to some fantastic accommodation.

 For the day visitor, Skukuza has a range of places to eat as well as a lookout point.
 It is the perfect place to stretch your legs, while also being a great place to spot some wildlife before heading out on safari again.

 For the overnight visitor, Skukuza has both caravan and camping facilities as well as air-conditioned rondavels and luxury guest lodgings.

 Along with being smack in the middle of lion country, Satara is also a top camp if you are looking for a place to stay over.
 The camp has a certain rustic appeal, and it is not as busy as Skukuza often is.